Digital Virgo Group: Digital Virgo, a Leading Global Mobile Entertainment and Commerce Network Partnered With the World's Largest Telco Companies, Will Go Public via Business Combination With Goal Acquisitions Corp.

 Capital Will Allow Digital Virgo to Expand in the U.S. Market and in Other Global Markets and Execute its Growth Strategy.
 The proposed business combination is expected to provide at least $100 million of growth capital to the company and allow it to pursue significant opportunities in the North American and other priority markets in addition to executing on its existing growth strategy globally.
 Digital Virgo sees a strong and growing global customer market demand regarding how they engage online-and is building a one destination platform that meets their needs for media, sports, entertainment, gaming, commerce, finance, and much more, payable on their phone bill (using carrier billing solutions).
 The company will target both customers who prefer the simplicity of carrier billing solutions and those including unbanked or underbanked customers who have limited alternatives, building on its more than 2 billion connected users and 9 billion yearly transactions managed worldwide.
 The company also intends to offer alternative payment methods to its customers through strategic partnerships.

 - Strong Profitability and Future Growth.
 Digital Virgo has been consistently profitable for the last seven years.
-The company has a proven track record of success in all economic environments, with revenue and adjusted EBITDA expected to grow from 2021-2022E 12% and 15%, respectively.
+The company has a proven track record of success in all economic environments, with 2022E gross revenue and adjusted EBITDA expected to grow to 436 million euros (12% YoY growth) and 46 million euros (15% YoY growth), respectively.

+Please replace the release with the following corrected version due to revisions in the first bullet of the subhead, in the fourth paragraph of the release, and in the "Advisors" section.

 - Investing in Premium and Exclusive Content.
 Adding new types of content is expected to boost engagement, Average Revenue per User (ARPU), and margins.
 Fueling these key levers alone can deliver substantial revenue and adjusted EBITDA growth.